oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 ```

-If you don't know the release name of the operator, you can use `helm ls` to list all the releases for a specified namespace or all namespaces:
+If you don't know the release name of the operator, you can use `helm list` to list all the releases for a specified namespace or all namespaces:

 ```
-$ helm ls --namespace <namespace>
+$ helm list --namespace <namespace>
 $ helm list --all-namespaces
 ```